 Iron Peak Trail #1399 is a 6.4 mile lightly trafficked out and back trail located near Cle Elum, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from July until October.
+The trail is primarily used for hiking and horses and is best used from July until October.
 Dogs and horses are also able to use this trail.

 From Seattle drive east on I-90 to East Cle Elum, exit 85.
 Cross over the freeway overpass and turn right (northbound) on State Route 970.
 Cross the Teanaway River bridge, and in another mile turn left onto Teanaway Road.
 Drive north on Teanaway Road, veering right as it becomes first the North Fork Teanaway Road and then unpaved Forest Road 9737 for 8.5 miles.